proalvo/raspberry-pi-streaming-bridge/README.md

 Steps
 1. Install Raspberry OS
 2. Configure HDMI interface
-3. Installa and configure nginx
+3. Install and configure nginx
 4. Install and configure stunne4 for the Facebook streaming
+5. Automatically log in as 'pi' user.
+This applies only for local session.
+If you use SSH to log in to your Raspberry then you have to input user and password.

 # Install Raspberry Pi